 Dr. Grossman’s greatest passion was the ongoing care of burn survivors.
 In 2004 he started an annual “Family Camp,” for former patients to come together with their families to strengthen the bond they share as survivors and as former Grossman patients.

-On March 13, 2014, Dr. A. Richard Grossman, the founder of the Grossman Burn Center, died peacefully of natural causes at his home Thousand Oaks, CA.
+On March 13, 2014, Dr. A. Richard Grossman, the founder of the Grossman Burn Center, died peacefully of natural causes at his home in Thousand Oaks, CA.